-- Pneumonia: as defined by the clinician and noted in the patient files - Shock: defined as the use of vasopressors or inotropes (norepinephrine, epinephrine, phenylephrine, vasopressin or dopamine, dobutamine, milirinone or levosemindan) to maintain a mean arterial pressure > 65 mmHg after initial fluid therapy AND lactate > 2.0 mmol/L - Multiple trauma: acute accident resulting in injuries to tissue at two anatomical sites or more - Stroke: verified cerebral bleeding, ischemia or embolism on CT- or MRI-scan or acute ischemia or embolism diagnosed by a neurologist - Myocardial infarction: verified by ECG findings, significant rise in coronary biomarkers and/or percutaneous coronary intervention (PCI) or coronary artery bypass grafting (CABG) during current hospitalisation
+- Pneumonia: as defined by the clinician and noted in the patient files - Shock: defined as the use of vasopressors or inotropes (norepinephrine, epinephrine, phenylephrine, vasopressin or dopamine, dobutamine, milirinone or levosemindan) to maintain a mean arterial pressure > 65 mmHg after initial fluid therapy AND lactate > 2.0 mmol/L - Multiple trauma: acute accident resulting in injuries to tissue at two anatomical sites or more - Stroke: verified cerebral bleeding, ischemia or embolism on CT- or MRI-scan or acute ischemia or embolism diagnosed by a neurologist - Myocardial infarction: verified by ECG findings, significant rise in coronary biomarkers and/or percutaneous coronary intervention (PCI) or coronary artery bypass grafting (CABG) during current hospitalisation - Cardiac arrest before randomisation: Cardiac arrest with initiated cardiopulmonary resuscitation leading to or happened during current ICU admission

 - Intestinal ischaemia: onset of gastric, mesenteric or colonic ischaemia verified though exploratory or diagnostic abdominal surgery, gastroscopy or colonoscopy, or findings of intestinal ischaemia on CT- or MR angiography during current hospitalisation. - Traumatic brain injury as verified by fresh lesions on CT- or MR-scan - ARDS: defined as bilateral chest infiltrates on x-ray and a PaO2/FiO2 ratio below 40 kPa (300 mmHg) in mechanically ventilated patients with PEEP ≥ 5 cmH2O or CPAP ≥ 5 cm H2O.
-The patient's respiratory failure must not be fully explained by cardiac failure or fluid overload - Acute renal failure: defined as plasma creatinine of 170 micromol/L or above (renal SOFA score 2) in the 24 hours prior to randomisation and normal plasma creatinine before hospital admission (documented or estimated) - Chronic comorbidities must have been present in the past medical history prior to hospital admission and the events leading to this and are defined as follows: - History of ischaemic heart disease as any of the following - Myocardial infarction: ST-elevation myocardial infarction, non-ST elevation myocardial infarction as defined by significant rise in coronary biomarkers. - Previous coronary intervention: PCI or CABG. - Previous stable or unstable angina pectoris: stable or unstable angina pectoris or use of nitrates indicating this. - Chronic heart failure: New York Heart Association Functional Class (NYHA) III-IV.
-NYHA III: The patient has marked limitations in physical activity due to symptoms (fatigue, palpitation or dyspnoea) even during less than ordinary activity (walking short distances 20-100 m. or walking up stairs to 1st floor).
-The patient is only comfortable at rest.
-NYHA class IV: The patient is not able to carry out any physical activity (without discomfort (fatigue, palpitation or dyspnoea).
-Symptoms are present even at rest and the patient is mostly bedbound. - Active metastatic cancer: any metastases from a malignant non-haematological neoplasm, that is not is not considered eradicated at present.
+The patient's respiratory failure must not be fully explained by cardiac failure or fluid overload - Acute renal failure: defined as plasma creatinine of 170 micromol/L or above (renal SOFA score 2) in the 24 hours prior to randomisation and normal plasma creatinine before hospital admission (documented or estimated) - Chronic comorbidities must have been present in the past medical history prior to hospital admission and the events leading to this and are defined as follows: - History of ischaemic heart disease as any of the following - Myocardial infarction: ST-elevation myocardial infarction, non-ST elevation myocardial infarction as defined by significant rise in coronary biomarkers. - Previous coronary intervention: PCI or CABG. - Previous stable or unstable angina pectoris: stable or unstable angina pectoris or use of nitrates indicating this. - Chronic heart failure: Diagnosed with chronic heart failure defined as left ventricular ejection fraction ≤ 40% OR chronic heart failure with preserved left ventricular ejection fraction - Active metastatic cancer: any metastases from a malignant non-haematological neoplasm, that is not is not considered eradicated at present.
 Complete radiological regression through oncological treatment is not considered eradication.